Individualized Support (More Info Here)

 Student-Athlete Career Fair

-Held annually in the fall, the 2016 Student-Athlete Career Fair is slated for Monday, September 26th, kicking off the UNL Career Week.
+Held annually in the fall, the 2017 Student-Athlete Career Fair took place Monday, September 25th, kicking off the UNL Career Week.
 Student-athletes will be able to interact with more than 40 companies in a variety of career fields, while gaining valuable career information, experiencing and interacting with prospective employers, and making valuable contacts for internships and full-time employment.

 Recognizing the importance of gaining valuable career experience prior to graduation, several student-athletes seek out shadowing opportunities in their professions of interest throughout the year.
 The Life Skills staff assist these motivated individuals by facilitating professional contacts and providing education on how to make the most of their experience.
 Taking advantage of such opportunities is highly encouraged to help prepare student-athletes for their professional careers after graduation.